FahmeedaRoohi123/youtube-search-app/README.md

-# Flutter YouTube API and Video Player Tutorial | Apps From Scratch
+# You tube search API
 [YouTube Tutorial](https://youtu.be/feQhHStBVLE)

 Remember to add your own YouTube API Key to `utilities/keys.dart`.